wasabipesto/themis/README.md

 ### Kalshi
 - Fix hangup on GPT%
+- Verify operation of re-auth
 - Investigate getting the number of unique traders
-- Investigate how to determine is_predictive

 ### Manifold
-- Call `/market` to get groups, save to MarketFull for is_predictive
+- Call `/market` to get groups, save to MarketFull
+- Investigate including linked and unlinked multiple choice

 ### Metaculus
 - Fix hangup on `avg` field